-A comprehensive review between the MXR Reverb vs Hall of Fame Review 2 is lacking on the internet.
+A comprehensive review of the MXR Reverb vs Hall of Fame Review 2 is lacking on the internet.
 So, I created this Reverb pedal comparison.

 When it comes to Reverb pedals on the market, the MXR Reverb pedal and the TC Electronics Hall Of Fame are by far the two most popular choices.

-Whilst there are some similarities between these two pedals, there are also some distinct differences which separate themselves from one another.
+Whilst there are some similarities between these two pedals, there are also some distinct differences that separate them from one another.

-I'd like to discuss some of the similarities between the MXR Reverb vs Hall of Fame.
+I’d like to discuss some of the similarities between the MXR Reverb and vs Hall of Fame.

 But more importantly, I’d like to talk about the differences between them.
 This post will hopefully help you make the best choice for you if you are stuck deciding between the MXR and Hall of Fame reverb.